-FotoCeramic is a supplier of digital ceramic printers and digital ceramic systems for printing custom ceramic transfers or decals using a laser printer and special ceramic toners.
+FotoCeramic is a supplier of digital ceramic systems for printing custom ceramic transfers or decals using a laser printer and special ceramic toners.

-The ceramic digital printing system uses a standard colour digital printer.
-Printers such as the Ricoh SP C440 and the larger Ricoh SP C830 printer can be used for this purpose.
+The ceramic digital printing system uses a standard colour laser digital printer.
+Printers such as the Ricoh SP C440 and the larger Ricoh SP C840 printer can be used for this purpose.
 Used machines such as the Ricoh SP C430, Ricoh SP820, Ricoh SP 830, and Riccoh MP C2500 are also suitable for conversion.

 To be suitable for digital ceramic printing the laser printer must be toner based and use a two component technology.

 This means that it must have a separate developer unit containing the toner and a carrier.

 To convert the digital printer for printing custom ceramic transfers we recommend that you begin by replacing the original toner in the toner bottles with ceramic toner.
 Videos showing the process are available on our Youtube channel.
 For a new machine you should not switch on the machine with the original toner bottles in place as this will fill the hoppers and supply tubes with the original toner.